nicezheng/FenGePad-Model/README.md

+# FenGePad-Model

-# Official model implementation of [FenGePad--A Tangible Multi-Prompt Interactive Framework for Deep Dune Segmentation]()
+Official model implementation of [FenGePad--A Tangible Multi-Prompt Interactive Framework for Deep Dune Segmentation]()

 ## Overview

 **FenGePad** is a tablet-based interactive segmentation tool that enables users to segment *unseen* structures in dune images using clicks, polylines and scribbles.
 This project details segmentation model of FenGePad.